-8.1 XITLU
+8.1 XJTLU

-The University is a co-founder, with Xi'an Jiaotong University in China, of Xi'an Jiaotong - Liverpool University (XJTLU), an international university located in Suzhou, China.
+The University is a co-founder, with Xi'an Jiaotong University in China, of Xi'an Jiaotong Liverpool University (XJTLU), an international university located in Suzhou, China.
 Undergraduate students registered on programmes at XJTLU have the opportunity to articulate into Year 2 of specified degree programmes at the University of Liverpool and to graduate with degrees from both Liverpool and Xi'an Jiaotong Liverpool University.

-Students at XJTLU articulating into programmes at Liverpool apply directly to the University of Liverpool and will be advised on the application process by the Liverpool Student Mobility Manager, based at XJTLU.
+Students at XJTLU articulating into programmes at Liverpool apply directly to the University of Liverpool and will be advised on the application process by the team, based at XJTLU.